rohithvishaal/Green-House-Monitoring-and-Management-System/README.md

 # mini-project
 A Green House monitoring and management system
+*--> Based on MQTT server running locally*